As an Amazon Associate I earn from qualifying purchases.

 Most resellers who are maxed out start thinking about hiring help.
 This is especially true on Poshmark where there are VA agencies that specialize in sharing your items following/unfollowing people.

-For people (like myself) that want to have as much control of their business as possible, a bot makes more sense than hiring someone or outsourcing your store to an agency.
+For people (like myself) who want to have as much control of their business as possible, a bot makes more sense than hiring someone or outsourcing your store to an agency.

 Bringing another person into your business often adds enough complexity that there is a very small return for the first few hires.
 Add in the fact that no person or agency will care about your business as you will and simply outsourcing to software starts making way more sense.